 At the EU-28 level (excl.
 Croatia) GDP and passenger transport demand grew at similar rates.
 However, developments in the EU-15 are quite different to the EU-13.
 In the EU-15, greater relative decoupling occurred for car use, with GDP growing faster than car transport demand.
 This is linked, in part, to modal shift – demand for rail grew faster than GDP.
 In contrast, in the EU-13, there has been little or even negative decoupling with car pkm and GDP growing at similar rates over the past 15 years.
 However, while EU-13 GDP fell between 2008 and 2009 car pkm kept increasing.
 Therefore, in recent years, between 2008 and 2011, car pkm per Euro of GDP in the EU-13 was higher than during the late 1990s.

-Specific policy question: Is public tranport increasing its share of passenger transport?
+Is public transport increasing as a proportion of total passenger transport?

 Between 2000 and 2011, the EU-13 converged towards the EU-15 in its modal split.
 This entailed a strong shift from buses and railways to cars.
 The share of cars in passenger kilometres in the EU-13 is now similar to that in the EU-15.
 In the EU-13, in particular, the decline of rail and bus passenger demand in both relative and absolute terms is remarkable.
 Total rail passenger kilometres in the EU-13 have fallen by a third over the past 15 years and the share of rail transport is now lower than in the EU-15.
 Bus passenger kilometres in the EU-13 have also fallen by over 20 % in the same period.